-A steep rise in demand for housing units in Kenya is adding to fears that the property market could soon become overheated.
+A steep rise in demand for houses across the country has been fuelling fears that the housing market could soon become overheated.

 With annual housing demand standing at 200,000 units against a supply of 50,000 units, the number of people looking to buy or rent houses far outweighs the number of available units – and this hot competition is what is driving up house prices.